Join us for STEM Education Night on August 19, 2020 from 3:00 to 5:30 PM!

 - A Gateway to Science One-Year Student Membership

-Out of the 12 All-Star students, ONE is selected as the STEM Super-Star.
+Out of the six all-star students, ONE is selected as the STEM Super-Star.
+The 2020 STEM-Super Star is Emilie Filipek.

-The STEM Super-Star is recognized during STEM Education Night at the Ballpark (Wednesday, June 5).
+Emilie will be recognized during STEM Education Night at the Ballpark on June 18th.

 The STEM Super-Star receives ALL of the above perks PLUS the following: